 A five-year budget forecast is completed by the Executive Assistant and Finance Manager twice annually: once after the budget is adopted, and again after the annual audit is completed.
 The five-year forecast is used by management staff to review trends and potential impacts to future budgets.
-The forecast assumes a conservative 5% increase in property taxes, a 3% increase in personnel services and materials and services and actual debt service scheduled payments.
+The forecast assumes a conservative 5.6% increase in property taxes, a 5.8% increase in personnel services, 12.5% increase in materials and services and actual debt service scheduled payments.
 It also includes reserve fund allocations based on the District's Apparatus, Fire Equipment and EMS Equipment Replacement Schedules and Board direction regarding major funding priorities.